sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Ride_Duration_Distribution.md

 This chart is helpful for:

 - Informing policies about time-based pricing tiers.
-- Understanding baseline trip durations among casual riders.
+- Understanding baseline trip durations among Customers.
 - Supporting planning of rebalancing or maintenance cycles.

 ##### Technical Notes